gracelhu/TenWords/Sprint4.md

 #### Practice/Quiz Feature Component
   - Ensure that Quiz feature renders correctly by ensuring that quiz title/heading displays with accurate text reflecting topic of learning for user
   - Ensure that instructions for taking quiz/completing practice are shown to the user and enables them to understand what to do on Quiz page for all language selections
+#### Navigation Menu
+  - Ensure Home and Your Words Tabs correctly display

 #### Cypress Unit Tests
 #### Word Table Component